Flow Matching with Gaussian Process Priors for Probabilistic Time Series Forecasting: TSFlow

 First, we introduce an unconditional model $p_\vtheta(\y)$ to capture the data distribution $q_1(\y)$.
 During training, this model is unaware of any conditioning information, such as past observations.
 We then explain how to condition this model and its prior on past observations during inference, resulting in $p_\vtheta(\y \mid \yp)$ and $q_0(\x_0 \mid \yp)$, respectively.

 Then, we introduce a conditionally trained model that directly incorporates $\yp$ to model the conditional distribution $p_\vtheta(\y \mid \yp)$.
-To simplify notation, we will use $\y$ instead of $\x_1$.
+To simplify notation, we denote $\x_1$ as $\y$ in the following.
 Furthermore, we denote the noisy time series as $\x_0$, and its (temporal) past and future $\x_0^\p$ and $\x_0^\f$, respectively.